TosbackCgusBridge-Bot/CGUs-versions/Zendesk/Terms of Service.md

 5. Aggregated Personal Data that is not personally identifiable.
 We may anonymize the Personal Data of Your Agents or End-Users so that they cannot be individually identified, and provide that information to our partners.
 We may also provide aggregate usage information to our partners for analytics purposes, who may use such information to help us understand how often and in what ways people use our Services.
 However, We never disclose aggregate information to a partner in a manner that would identify Your Agents or End-Users personally, as an individual.

 **3.9** Zendesk may also obtain other information, including Personal Data, from third parties and combine that with information We collect through Our Services such as in the case where You use a Third Party Service or where we may have access to certain information from a third party social media or authentication service if You log into Our Services through such service or otherwise provide Us with access to information from such service.
 Any access that We may have to such information from a third party social or authentication service is in accordance with the authorization procedures determined by that service.
-By authorizing Us to connect with a third party service, You authorize Us to access and store Your name, email address(es), current city, profile picture URL, and other Personal Data that the third party service makes available to Us, and to use and disclose it in accordance with this Agreement and the Zendesk Privacy Policy as in effect from time to time and available here.
+By authorizing Us to connect with a Third Party Service, You authorize Us to access and store Your name, email address(es), current city, profile picture URL, and other Personal Data that the Third Party Service makes available to Us, and to use and disclose it in accordance with this Agreement and the Zendesk Privacy Policy as in effect from time to time and available here.

 **4\.
 INTELLECTUAL PROPERTY RIGHTS**